ebsamson3/SwiftOverpassAPI/README.md

 ```

 1) Instantiate a client
-2) Specify an endpoint.
-The enpoints provided will typically be slower and may limit your usage.
+2) Specify an endpoint: The free-to-use endpoints provided will typically be slower and may limit your usage.
 For better performance you can specify your own custom endpoint.
-3) Fetch elements.
-The decoded response will be in the form of a dictionary of Overpass elements keyed by their database id.
+3) Fetch elements: The decoded response will be in the form of a dictionary of Overpass elements keyed by their database id.

 ### **Generating MapKit Visualizations**